-UW Bioengineering undergraduate students help shape their educational experience and participate on the department’s Curriculum Committee, Student Affairs Committee and the Chair’s Student Advisory Board.
+UW Bioengineering undergraduate students help shape their educational experience and participate on the department’s Curriculum Committee, Diversity Committee, Student Affairs Committee and the Chair’s Student Advisory Board.
 We pride ourselves on openness and responsiveness to student concerns.

 The senior capstone project is the culmination of the UW Bioengineering undergraduate educational experience.
 Seniors work in faculty laboratories to conduct individual research and design projects related to real medical problems.
 At UW, our capstone projects involve both research (a requirement of our faculty) and a culminating design experience (a requirement of our faculty and our accrediting agency).